 Alternatively, opt for a well-known base and take day trips.
 Crete and Santorini are popular islands for this time of year as many places remain open.
 They have excellent facilities, plenty to do even in winter, a range of accommodation, and beautiful architecture on offer.

-Slovenia is roughly half the size of Switzerland and smaller than US state New Jersey, but it packs a punch.
+Slovenia is roughly half the size of Switzerland and smaller than America’s state of New Jersey, but it packs a punch.
 You can spend days at scenic Lake Bled, exploring nearby hiking trails and castles.

 However, if you have the time during your trip, add a few other stops to your itinerary.
 If you like hiking, take the time to visit Soca Valley and Triglav National Park.
 Enjoy views of the Julian Alps, lakes, and rivers.